Saving Data Using JSON Parameters

 Sample for @json_changes_f2

-Here is a sample of generated commands with the @json_changes_f2 parameter:
+Here’s a sample command using the @json_changes_f2 parameter:

 EXEC [s24].[view_cashbook_json_changes_f2_update]